TM-1227/TiMeeting/20241204/Readme.md

 # Progress Report

-## Contents
+## Agenda
 - What I did in this 2 weeks and before 2 weeks
 - Problems and Questions
 - My assignments
 ## What I have done more than 2 weeks ago and assignment in this 2 weeks
 ### What I have done
-1. I want to use STARDUST to observe what cyber crimers do in company Internet environment ->
+1. I want to use STARDUST to observe what cyber crimers do in Internet environment ->
 2. I need to know what cyber attackers can do and how I can observe that ->
 3. I used WireShark and Sysmon.
     - Sysmon is a tool related to event logs.